Noise Levels in Friendly Acres, Redwood City, CA | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Northern Friendly Acres sounds about 85% louder than Western Friendly Acres to the human ear, a 8.9 dBA gap.
+To the human ear, noise in eastern Friendly Acres sounds about 82% louder than in western Friendly Acres, a 8.6 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?